Building an Assembler in Haskell: Implementation

 newtype ValidMnemonic = ValidMnemonic T.Text deriving Show instance Arbitrary ValidMnemonic where arbitrary = do upper <- choose ('A', 'Z') pure $ ValidMnemonic (T.pack [upper, upper, upper]) prop_mnemonic_parseValidMnemString (ValidMnemonic s) = parse mnemonic "" s `shouldParse` (Mnemonic s)

-Really simple, a valid mnemonic is any upper case three letter string, so that's exactly
+Really simple, a valid mnemonic is any upper case three letter string, so that's exactly what our

 Arbitrary instance specifies.